-Filing a Chapter13 petition automatically "stays" (stops) most collection actions against debtors or their property.
-A Chapter13 case is often used to stop foreclosure proceedings and repay a mortgage delinquency, or to prevent the repossession of a vehicle.
+Filing a Chapter 7 petition "automatically stays" (stops) most collection actions against debtors or their property.
 As long as the automatic stay is in effect, creditors generally may not initiate or continue lawsuits, wage garnishments, or demand payment.
-However, there are many exceptions to the automatic stay (a criminal proceeding, for example), and in some instances the automatic stay may only be in place for a short period of time.
+However, there are a number of exceptions to the automatic stay (a criminal proceeding, for example), and in some instances the automatic stay may only be in place for a short period of time.

-A Chapter 13 case may be filed without an attorney, but it is a complicated process and it is highly recommended that you retain the services of an attorney.
-Your failure to meet all of the requirements of a Chapter 13 can result in a loss of protection of the automatic stay, or a dismissal of the case.
+Chapter 7 may be filed without an attorney, but it is a complicated process and it is highly recommended that you retain the services of an attorney.
+Your failure to meet all of the requirements of a Chapter 7 can result in a loss of protection of the automatic stay, or a dismissal of the case.

-For more information about Chapter 13 refer to the Bankruptcy Basics Guide
+For more information about Chapter 7 refer to the Bankruptcy Basics Guide.

-2. What do I need to do before filing a Chapter 13 case?
+2. What do I need to do before filing a Chapter 7 case?

-Before filing a Chapter 13 case, you MUST obtain credit counseling from an approved credit counseling agency.
+Before filing a Chapter 7 case, you must obtain credit counseling from an approved credit counseling agency.
 (11 U.S.C. § 109).
 The debtor must receive credit counseling within the 180 days before the bankruptcy petition is filed.
 If you and your spouse file a joint bankruptcy petition, both of you must obtain credit counseling.
 Credit counseling may be conducted over the phone, over the internet or in person.
 When you complete credit counseling, the agency will provide you with a credit counseling certificate.
 This certificate must be filed with the court when the petition is filed.

-In addition to the credit counseling certificate, you must also file Exhibit D - Individual Debtor's Statement of Compliance with Credit Counseling Requirement.
-If you and your spouse filed a joint petition, you must file a separate Exhibit D for each of you.
+In addition to the credit counseling certificate, you must also complete Exhibit D -Individual Debtor's Statement of Compliance with Credit Counseling Requirement.
 Place a check in the appropriate box indicating one of the following:

-- Box 1 states that you received credit counseling within the 180 days before the filing of the petition and you have the certificate from the agency. - Box 2 states that you received credit counseling within the 180 days before the filing of the petition, but you do not have the certificate from the agency.
+• Box 1 states that you received credit counseling within the 180 days before the filing of the petition and you have the certificate from the agency.

+• Box 2 states that you received credit counseling within the 180 days before the filing of the petition, but you do not have the certificate from agency.